drapertoby/portfolio-toby-draper/noodle_2.md

 <div class="card">
   <p>
    I was pleased with this visualisation — Average Power increases relative to FTP, while Average Heart Rate drops.
 That’s what improving fitness looks like: higher intensity, less effort.
-I also like its imperfections, which sparked ideas for further       noodling.
-For example time isn’t relative here, the chart implies regular intervals but sessions were spread unevenly over twenty months.
-I plan to address this in the next phase and experiment with the dataset in Tableau.
+I also like its imperfections, for example time isn’t relative here, the chart implies I completed the workout at regular intervals but sessions were spread unevenly over a twenty month period.
+Hoping to solve that with some more noodling with this data.
   </p>
 </div>